KMukuch/ctuix/README.md

 The library is in early development and should be considered a work in progress.

-This project was has purely educational purposes.
+This project has purely educational purposes.
 It began while I was developing a text based game and needed a simple library to handle the output.
 This project serves as a personal foundation for understanding how UI systems work.

 # Building